bredele/media/README.md

 ### shim

   media is a basic shim for `getUserMedia`.
-It works on all browsers supporting [webrtc](http://www.webrtc.org/) and automatically create a blob url from the media stream if supported.
+It works on all browsers supporting [webrtc](http://www.webrtc.org/) and automatically creates a blob url from the media stream if supported.

 ```js
 var media = require('media');